RedisGears/RedisGears/docs/docs/Examples.md

 ## Batch operations

-JavaScript functions can be executed when required, for example as part of a scheduled or periodic maintenance routines.
+JavaScript functions can be executed when required, for example as part of scheduled or periodic maintenance routines.
 An example could be deleting data identified by the desired pattern.

 ```javascript